davodey/davidodey/_posts/blog/javascript/2015-12-07-writing-a-basic-jquery-plugin.markdown

 {% endhighlight %}

 We start with this for two reasons.
-It allows your plugin to play nice with other js libraries and avoid conflicts.
+It allows your plugin to play nice with other js libraries and avoid possible conflicts.
 This will also allow us to store private variables that can be used throughout your plugin.
-Our next step is to create the new method named I used the name avgWeather.
+Our next step is to create the new method, for this example I used the name avgWeather.

 {: data-snap-ignore="true"}{% highlight javascript %}
 (function ( $ ) {